 What Consumers Need To KnowThe 2010 law, Mercury-Containing Lights - proper disposal (Chapter 70.275 RCW) establishes a producer-financed product stewardship program for the collection, recycling, and disposal of mercury-containing lights.
-The amended law (refer to Engrossed Substitute House Bill 2246) requires the producers to finance the stewardship program through an environmental handling charge added to all mercury-containing lights sold at retail in the state.
-This program must be operating by January 1, 2015 as LightRecycle Washington and is designed for single-family and multi-family households, businesses and non-profit organizations to recycle up to 10 lights per day.
+The amended law requires the producers to finance the stewardship program through an environmental handling charge added to all mercury-containing lights sold at retail in the state.
+This program is operating as of January 1, 2015 as LightRecycle Washington and is designed for single-family and multi-family households, businesses and non-profit organizations to recycle up to 10 lights per day.
 In the state of Washington all persons, government, commercial, industrial, retail facilities, and office buildings must recycle their mercury-containing lights.
 Large-scale industrial, commercial and institutional recycling must be handled through locations that can collect large volumes of lights.
 As incandescent lights are phased off the store shelves, mercury-containing lighting will be more commonly used in households.
 These lights are more energy efficient than incandescent lights.

 Mercury-containing lights must not be placed in the garbage.

 Why should I be concerned?When broken, mercury lights release toxic mercury to the air, which accumulates in our environment.
 When a mercury-containing light bulb breaks some of the mercury is immediately released to the air.
 The health impacts from mercury exposure are explained on the Department of Health mercury page.

 The LightRecycle Program will accept:If you do break a mercury-containing light, follow these instructions for cleanup and ventilation.

 Fluorescent tubes up to